Freeride Coach. The Snowlegend guide is also a ski instructor - Freeride camp

 * Possible to leave your gear in the Snowlegend chalet and dry your boots.

-You get a special prices at Snowlegend shop:
+You get a preferential rate at the Snowlegend store

 * discount 5€ Rental skis la grave Rossignol freeride, Blackops